Language

 Who Uses This Conversion?

-• Mechanical engineers: Working with torque specifications in different systems
+• Mechanical engineers — working with torque specifications in different systems

-• RC hobbyists: Converting servo torque ratings
+• RC hobbyists — converting servo torque ratings

-1. Enter the Foot Pounds value in the first input field
+Enter the Foot Pounds Value

 Reverse Conversion